Chinese TV Channel interview with Paul Brecher FAcS MPCHM

 How many contact hours are there and how much home learning is involved?

-There are four Wednesdays a month with four contact hours each Wednesday from 11.00am till 3.00pm.
-This equals 16 hours a month and so for 24 months it is approximately 384 contact hours (some Wednesdays may be cancelled due to holiday times).
+There are four Wednesdays a month with three contact hours each Wednesday from 11.00am till 2.00pm.
+This equals 12 hours a month and so for 24 months it is approximately 288 contact hours (some Wednesdays may be cancelled due to holiday times).
 Students are also expected to spend 1.5 hours a day in home study; this is an additional 1,092 hours.
-There are also numerous exams both in class, at home and online that the students take throughout the course.
+There are also exams both in class and at home that the students take throughout the course.

 Once I have been qualified, can I practice in the NHS ?